What All Nurses Need to Know About Pregnant and Postpartum Patients

 GESTATIONAL DIABETES MELLITUS (GDM)

-Individuals who have had GDM are also more than nine times as likely to develop type 2 diabetes (Durnwald, 2022b).
+Individuals who have had GDM are also nearly 10 times as likely to develop type 2 diabetes (Durnwald, 2025b).

 Maternal and Fetal Complications